matrx-software/matrx/visualization/readme.md

 shows GUI with gridworld etc.
     + to do
 receives updates from python server -> updates visuals
-    - to do
+    + to do
 catches user inputs and sends them back to the server
     + to do

-# To do:
+Todo:
-- add on.document load wrappers
+- add human agent

 # installation requirements